 You must demonstrate your ability in the following skill areas:

-- The distance of landings from the centre of the target must be recorded in the logbook.
-Precsion landings are required for the different levels of CoP.
+All accuracy landings must be a safe, standup landing.
+The distance of landings from the centre of the target must be recorded in the logbook.
+Precision landings are required for the different levels of CoP.
 Record every distance that can be reasonably measured.

 6. Technical Knowledge

-The type of information that you will be tested on can be found in the information about the endorsements needed to fulfill the CoP requirement; information pertaining to the privileges of each CoP level; Rules and Recommendations of the CSPA, and; competition, equipement and general parachuting knowledge.
+- You will find study information in the following texts: PIM 1, PIM 2A, B & C, the most current CSPA logbooks and on the CSPA website at www.cspa.ca.
+The type of information that you will be tested on can be found in the information about the endorsements needed to fulfill the CoP requirement; information pertaining to the privileges of each CoP level; Rules and Recommendations of the CSPA, and; competition, equipment and general parachuting knowledge.

 All written/verbal examinations and demonstrations of practical skills will be directed to a skill level appropriate to that of the certifcate being applied for.

-There are three areas to be evaluated, these are:
+There are four areas to be evaluated, these are:

 3. Technical Knowledge

-- Written exams are prepared jointly by the T&SC and the CWC.
+Written exams are prepared by the the CWC.
 They are distributed, on request, to SSEs, up to and including the highest class of CoP held by the SSE.

 How to Apply